Rules of baseball: The infielders

 The four infielders are the first baseman, second baseman, shortstop, and third baseman.
 Originally the first, second and third basemen played very near their respective bases, and the shortstop generally played "in" (hence the term), covering the area between second, third, and the pitchers box, or wherever the game situation required.
-As the game evolved, the fielding positions changed to the now-familiar "umbrella", with the first and third baseman generally positioned a short distance toward second base from their bases, the second baseman to the right side of second base standing farther away from the base than any other infielder, and the shortstop playing to the left of second base, as seen from the batter's perspective.
+As the game evolved, the fielding positions changed to the now-familiar "umbrella", with the first and third baseman generally positioned a short distance toward second base from their bases, the second baseman to the right side of second base standing further away from the base than any other infielder, and the shortstop playing to the left of second base, as seen from the batter's perspective.

 The first baseman's job consists largely of making plays at first base on ground balls hit to the other infielders.
-When an infielder picks up a ball from the ground hit by the batter, he must throw it to the first baseman who must catch the ball and maintain contact with the base before the batter gets to it for the batter to be out.
+When an infielder picks up a ball from the ground hit by the batter, he must throw it to the first baseman who has to catch the ball and maintain contact with the base before the batter gets to it for the batter to be out.
 The need to do this quickly often requires the first baseman to stretch one of his legs to touch first base while catching the ball simultaneously.
 The first baseman must be able to catch the ball very well and usually wears a specially designed mitt.
 The first baseman fields balls hit near first base.
 The first baseman also has to receive throws from the pitcher in order to tag runners out who have reached base safely.
 The position is less physically challenging than the other positions, but there is still a lot of skill involved.
-Infielders don't always make good throws to first base, so it is the first baseman's job to field any ball thrown toward him cleanly.
+Infielders do not always make good throws to first base, so it is the first baseman's job to field any ball thrown toward him cleanly.
 Older players who can no longer fulfill the demands of their original positions also often become first basemen.